mcdexio/mcdex-references/en/general-information.md

 Trade with order book:
 - Trading Fees: -0.025% for makers and 0.075% for takers.
-- Gas Fees: NIL (Gas costs for alltrades are completely covered by MCDEX)
+- Gas Fees: NIL (Gas costs for all trades are completely covered by MCDEX)

 Trade with AMM:
 - trading Fees: 0.075% (since users will always be the takers).